michael-milette/moodle-filter_filtercodes/README.md

 ### UI Elements

-* {teamcards}: Displays photos, names (optionally linked) and optional descriptions of the users who are teachers.
+* {teamcards} : Displays photos, names (optionally linked) and optional descriptions of the users who are teachers.
 Only Verbose format is suitable for use in a side block.
-* {coursecards} or {coursecards categoryID}: (ALPHA) Display available courses as cards.
+* (ALPHA) {coursecards} or {coursecards categoryID} : Display available courses as cards.
 You can optionally specify the ID number of a category.
 Example: {coursecards 1} will only display courses in the default Miscellaneous category.
 Note: The categoryID is not the "Category ID Number" field that you can optionally specify when creating a category.
 Please also note that the maximum number of courses displayed is controlled by the front page setting called **frontpagecourselimit**.
-* {coursecardsbyenrol} (ALPHA): Display course cards for the most popular courses based on enrolment.
+* (ALPHA) {coursecardsbyenrol} : Display course cards for the most popular courses based on enrolment.
 The maximum number of cards is configurable in the plugin settings.
-* {courseprogress}: (ALPHA) Displays course progress status in words.
+* (ALPHA) {courseprogress} : Displays course progress status in words.
 Only works within a course.
-* {courseprogresspercent}: Displays course progress percentage as a number without a percentage symbol.
+* {courseprogresspercent} : Displays course progress percentage as a number without a percentage symbol.
 Only works within a course.
-* {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
+* (ALPHA) {courseprogressbar}: Displays course progress status as a status bar.
 Only works within a course.
-* {categorycards} or {categorycards id}: (ALPHA) Display top-level categories as cards using the current category as the top-level category.
+* (ALPHA) {categorycards} or {categorycards id} : Display top-level categories as cards using the current category as the top-level category.
 For example, on the Frontpage, it will display all top-level categories.
 However, if you are inside the Miscellaneous category (e.g., in Miscellaneous > Your Course), it will only display the next level of categories under the Miscellaneous category.
 You can optionally specify a category in the tag.
 * {mycourses} : Display an unordered list of links to all my enrolled courses.
 * {mycoursescards} : Displays a series of cards for my enrolled courses.
 * {courserequest} : Displays a Request a Course link.
 * {label type}{/label} : Display text over background colour.
 The Boost theme supports the following types: **info**, **important**, **secondary**, **success** and **warning**.
 Other themes may also support **primary**, **danger**, **light**, **dark** and more.
 Example: {label info}For your information{/label}.
 Actual foreground and background colours vary depending on the theme.
 If the type is not specified, it will default to **info**.
 If the type specified is not supported by your theme, it may default to secondary.
 * {button URL}Label{/button} : Create a clickable button link formatted like a primary button.
 * (ALPHA) {chart radial x caption text} : Create a radial (circle / doughnut) chart given it a value of x between 0 and 100 and an optional caption.
 If you do not want a caption, just specify a blank space instead of the Heading text.
+(Requires PHP 7.0+ and Moodle 3.2+)
 * (ALPHA) {chart pie x caption text} : Create a pie chart given a value of x between 0 and 100 and an optional title.
 If you do not want a caption, just specify a blank space instead of the caption text.
+(Requires PHP 7.0+ and Moodle 3.2+)
 * (ALPHA) {chart progressbar x caption text} : Create a horizontal progress bar chart giving it a value of x between 0 and 100 and an optional caption.
 If you do not want a caption, just specify a blank space instead of the caption text.
+(Requires PHP 7.0+ and Moodle 3.2+)
 * (ALPHA) {chart progresspie x --size:150px --border:20px --color:purple --bgcolor:#f0f0f0 --title:caption text}Create a (circle / doughnut) progress chart giving it a value of x between 0 and 100.
-You can specify the height/width (size) and the thickness (border) of the line in *px* as well as the color and background color by name or by RGB value.
+You can specify the height/width (size) and the thickness (border) of the line in* **px** as well as the color and background color by name or by RGB value.
 You can also specify a caption.
 Note that all parameters that begin with two dashes (--) are optional.
+(Requires PHP 7.0+ and Moodle 3.2+)
 * {showmore}{/showmore} : Toggle showing content between opening and closing more tags.
 Limitations: Can only be used inline with text.
 Must now weave into other opening and closing tags.
 * {qrcode}{/qrcode} : Generate and display a QR Code for the content between the tags.